 Breakfast at the hotel, visit of the Shanghai Museum (Closed on Mondays), free time for a nice walk on Nanjing Street where there are several department stores and small shops.
 Optional tour in Shanghai: dinner + an exciting Acrobatics Show, CAD50p.p.

 After breakfast, depart to the airport for the return flight.
-End of trip.
+End of the trip.

 * Airport meets & greet transfers included when the whole tour package is purchased from Sinorama.